Just because clients are willing to refer you doesn’t mean they will.

 Sure, sometimes we’ll hear from a prospect who was recommended, but referrals don’t just happen, at least not at scale.
 Why?
 Because we are not top of mind for our customers.
 They have their own jobs to do and lives to lead.
 Just because they think highly of us doesn’t mean they think of us often.

-From Willing to Referring—What It Takes
+From Willing to Referring—What It Takes to Get Referral Leads

 I was intrigued when the head of sales at a prominent investment house raved about his company’s high NPS, which the team sent out to customers twice a year.
 When I asked what his sales reps did with this important data, his answer was “not much.”
-Customer service reps were supposed to call and follow up, but he wasn’t sure if that happened, and he thought they sent thank-you emails.
+Customer success reps were supposed to call and follow up, but he wasn’t sure if that happened, and he thought they sent thank-you emails.
 He was chagrined that the firm received no business at all from the survey.
 (Yet they continued to implement it year after year.
 Hmmm…)

 How to Turn Data Into Deals